357Yadav/Projects-/README.md

-# Projects-
+# Calculator
-It containsfew works
+Its small project in the college